microsoft/react-native-windows-samples/docs/getting-started.md

 For information around how to set up React Native, see the [React Native Getting Started Guide](https://reactnative.dev/docs/getting-started).

+> **Interested in exploring the new architecture?** We are "soft-launching" our implementation of the new architecture.
+If you’d like to be an early adopter, check out the instructions in the [New Architecture Guide](NewArch.md) and discover new templates available in [init-windows-cli](init-windows-cli.md#templates).

 ## Create a new React Native project

 Remember to call `@react-native-community/cli init` from the place you want your project directory to live.